Looking for a Personalized Diet Plan?

 One small cup (100 grams) of jackfruit tamarind curry contains 152 kcal.
 57% of these calories are from carbohydrates, 9% are from protein, and 34% are from fat.
 It is a good source of dietary fiber, potassium, magnesium, copper, manganese, thiamin, vitamin E, biotin, and an excellent source of vitamin D.

-We recommend individuals with diabetes to avoid this recipe due to its high sugar content on 16.2 grams per serving of one small cup.
+We recommend individuals with diabetes avoid this recipe due to its high sugar content of 16.2 grams per serving of one small cup.

 One small cup (100 grams) of jackfruit chickpea stir fry contains 166 kcal.
 45% of these calories are from carbohydrates, 15% are from protein, and 40% are from fat.
 Download the HINT app and track your calories.